Data exchange via SFTP server

 Projects (tags)

-For CSV use the Unix line-endings (LF) and semicolon (;) as column delimiter.
+CSV requirements: Unix line endings (LF) and semicolon (;) delimiter

 Column | Required | Format |